kissplugins/KISS-woo-order-monitoring-alerts/README.md

 1. Download the plugin files
 2. Upload the `KISS-woo-order-monitoring-alerts` folder to `/wp-content/plugins/`
 3. Activate the plugin through the WordPress admin
-4. Navigate to **WooCommerce → Settings → Order Monitor**
+4. Navigate to **WooCommerce → Settings → Order Monitor** (or click "Settings" on the plugins page)
-5. Configure your monitoring thresholds and notification emails
+5. Review and adjust the pre-configured settings for your store
-6. Enable monitoring
+6. Monitoring is enabled by default - you're ready to go!

 ## Configuration